-In her former role as COO, Ms. Soto-Harmon was directly responsible for creating many innovative programs to reach girls from underserved communities.
-She developed an annual conference, Encuentro de Chicas Latinas de las Girl Scouts, that reaches young Latinas with the message of leadership and academic success.
-She convened girls from the District of Columbia and Prince George’s County to Howard University to attend an annual conference, Your Turn to Lead, to encourage leadership skills and academic success, and also developed the DC Step Showcase at Trinity Washington University to celebrate the rich history of African-Americans.
-Today, the annual event is enjoyed by all Girl Scout troops in the region.
+In her former role as COO, Lidia was directly responsible for membership services, adult volunteer development, public relations, and girl programs.
+To her credit, she created many innovative programs to reach girls from underserved communities.
+She developed an annual conference, Encuentro de Chicas Latinas de las Girl Scouts, which reaches young Latina girls, inspiring leadership and academic success.
+She convened girls from the District of Columbia and Prince George’s County to Howard University to attend an annual conference, Your Turn to Lead, to encourage leadership skills and academic success.
+Ms. Soto-Harmon also developed the DC Step Showcase to celebrate the rich history of African-American stepping traditions.
+Today, the annual event is enjoyed by Girl Scouts throughout the region.

-Prior to joining the council, Ms. Soto-Harmon served as Senior Vice President for Community Development for First Book, a national children’s literacy organization dedicated to getting new books into the hands of children from low-income families.
-She also served as the Deputy Director of the President’s Interagency Council on Women, chaired by Secretary of State Madeleine Albright, at the U.S. Department of State, where she represented the United States at various United Nations’ conferences, including the annual Commission on the Status of Women.
-In the late 1990s.
-Soto-Harmon was also the Senior Director of the Fannie Mae Foundation’s Targeted Outreach Department, where she designed the first corporate nationwide multilingual strategy to reach new immigrants to promote homeownership in the United States.
+Prior to joining the Council, Lidia served as senior vice president of community development for First Book, a national children’s literacy organization dedicated to getting new books into the hands of children from low-income families.
+She served as the deputy director of the President’s Interagency Council on Women, chaired by Secretary of State Madeleine Albright, at the U.S. Department of State, where she represented the United States at various United Nations conferences including the annual United Nation’s Commission on the Status of Women.
+She was instrumental in the federal response to “Beijing Plus Five,” the five-year follow-up to the United Nations Fourth World Conference on Women.
+Lidia traveled to Peru, Thailand, and Switzerland as a State Department official to attend United Nations preparatory meetings.
+She was also the senior director of the Fannie Mae Foundation’s Targeted Outreach Department, designing the first corporate nationwide multilingual strategy to reach new immigrants to promote homeownership in the United States in the late 1990s.

 Ms. Soto-Harmon grew up in Latin America and the United States.
-She earned her master’s degree in public administration from George Mason University and her bachelor’s degree from Drew University in Madison, New Jersey.
-She is married and has two bilingual teenagers.
+She earned her master’s in public administration from George Mason University and her bachelor’s from Drew University in Madison, New Jersey.
+She is married and has two adult bilingual children.